By-Laws for the West Shore Mixed Slo-Pitch Association

 ➢If a player has been removed from the line-up because of injury: – Male – scratched, skip in the batting order, no penalty – Female – if less than 3 females in the roster, a substitution can be used, starting at the time the injured player bats; if no substitution, the at bat will be an “automatic out” – Must have 2 females in the field

-➢Defensive Chart: Teams may use either “top down” or “bottom up” versions (both available here)
+➢Defensive Chart: Teams are to use the “top down” lineup (available here)

 ➢ If a ball is hit safely into the outfield, ie. it touches the ground, outfields are NOT permitted to throw the ball to first base in a attempt to get the batter/runner out.
 An infielder may run into the outfield to get the ball and make a throw, but an outfielder (including a rover) may not.
 If a fly ball is caught by an outfielder and an out is recorded then the outfielder may throw to first to attempt to put the runner out.